panditsagar/Menu-Project/README.md

 ## Features

+- **Customer Menu Browsing**: Customers can view categorized menu items with descriptions and prices.
-- **User Authentication**: Sign up and log in to access the platform.
+- **User Authentication**: Sign up and log in to access the admin Dashboard.
-- **Admin Dashboard**: Admins can easily add, update, and manage courses.
+- **Admin Dashboard**: Admins can add, update, and delete menu items to keep the menu up to date.
-- **Course Browsing**: Users can search and browse through available tech courses.
 - **Responsive Design**: Fully responsive UI that works seamlessly across desktop, tablet, and mobile devices.
+- **Real-time Updates**: Changes made by admins reflect immediately on the customer-facing menu.

 ## Tech Stack

 ### Frontend